 - The City of Venice website (there are webcams set up in various spots of the city!)

-- And if you are on Periscope – do a map search of Venice in these next 24 hours.
+- Do a map search of Venice, for influencers on location.
 I’m positive there will be a people broadcasting their experiences!

 - And for more beautiful photography and articles on Italy, visit the website, Italy Magazine (I used to work with them while I lived in Italy)